we all need a little help sometimes

 I began to smile as my muscles relaxed, and I felt liberated from my anxiety-ridden prison.
 You know the feeling.

-I was reading The Old Man and the Sea, a twice my age-old tale about the simple, but exhausting life an old fisherman and his backbreaking battle to bring home a magnificent, larger-than-life marlin.
+I was reading The Old Man and the Sea, a twice my age-old tale about the simple, but exhausting life of an old fisherman and his backbreaking battle to bring home a magnificent, larger-than-life marlin.
 It was starting to get good.

 This is what I had waited for all day.
 This moment.
 My eyes drifted across the pages and into another world.